salmanalibanani/salmanalibanani.com/content/post/setting-key-vault-access-policy-from-azure-pipelines.md

     SecretName: 'ServiceBusConnectionString'
     SecretValue: '$(ServiceBusConnectionString)'
 ```
 First, notice the "deploymentOutputs" part in the "DeployServiceBus" task.
-This creates a pipeline variable "servicebustemplateoutput" that contains output of the ARM template that creates Service Bus.
+This creates a pipeline variable "servicebustemplateoutput" that contains the output of the ARM template that creates the Service Bus.
 We refer to this variable in the next step where we run a custom PowerShell script to parse the connection string out of the json output of the template, and put it in another pipeline variable "ServiceBusConnectionString".
-Also note that we use the "issecret=true" property to make sure that the variable is masked out from logs.
+Also note that we use the "issecret=true" property to make sure that the variable is masked out from the logs.

 The last bit of the .yml file uses a task to write this connection string as a secret to the Key Vault.

 ## Conclusion
-In this post, we demonstrated how to store credentials to access an Azure resource (Service Bus in this example) in a Key Vault from an Azure Pipeline.
+In this post, we demonstrated how to store credentials to access an Azure resource (Service Bus) in a Key Vault from an Azure Pipeline.
 Generally you keep your Azure resources within a single ARM template if possible, which makes things a lot simpler.
-The techniques demonstrated in this post are useful when you need to split your sources using multiple ARM templates.
-The important step was to find the Service Principal information that we needed to add to our Key Vault ARM template, so that later stages of our pipeline can write to the Key Vault.
+The techniques demonstrated in this post are useful when you need to split your resources using multiple ARM templates.
+The important step was to find the Service Principal information that we needed to add to our ARM template that provisioned the Key Vault, so that in the later stages of our pipeline, we can write to the Key Vault.

 The source code is available <a href="https://github.com/salmanalibanani/AzureIntegrationDemo" target="_blank">here</a>.